judovana/java25-change/README.md

 ## What This Means for Java Package Maintainers

-- Packages built with Java 21 will remain on 21 until maintainers opt to migrate to Java 25.
+- Packages built with OpenJDK 21 will remain on 21 until maintainers opt to migrate to OpenJDK 25.
 - Migration can proceed gradually over multiple Fedora releases.
 - Java SIG may assist in migrating packages when needed.
 - Bugs will be filed for packages that are hard to migrate.